Investigation into DC plane and helicopter collision looking at potential mistakes in ‘no margin for error’ situation

 Helicopter may have been flying too high

-The Black Hawk had been using specialized corridors utilized by law enforcement, medevac, military, and government helicopters in the Washington area.
-FAA charts show helicopters in the corridor where the Black Hawk was at the time of the collision – east of the airport and perpendicular to the approach to one of the airport’s runways – must be at or below 200 feet above sea level.
+The Black Hawk had been using specialized corridors utilized by law enforcement, medevac, military and government helicopters in the Washington area.
+Federal Aviation Administration charts show helicopters in the corridor must be at or below 200 feet above sea level.

 But flight tracking data from the moments before Wednesday’s fatal midair collision appear to show the Black Hawk flying 100 feet above its allowed altitude, and veering off the prescribed route along the Potomac River’s east side.